raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

     ?
 Siempre sigo su consejo : `I always follow his advice`

 ## Recommending

+recomendación
+    !
+Advice offers guidance about what to do.
+A recommendation suggest something as being suitable = recommendation
+    ?
+La recomendación del médico fue clara : `The doctor's recommendation was clear` ?
+La recomendación del libro fue muy positiva : `The book's recommendation was very positive`

 seguro que si ... no te arrepentirás
     = I'm sure if you ..., you won't regret it (i)